jhsu802701/rails_from_scratch_rails5/02-01-heroku.md

 ### Conclusions

-When you git push to the master branch, you should run the heroku.sh script afterwards as well.
+When you git push to the master branch or merge another branch into the master branch, you should run the heroku.sh script afterwards as well.